Napa Valley AVA

 Twenty years ago, Bruce became the winemaker for Ballentine Vineyards, and he has crafted several high-scoring wines for the entity over the years.
 He also co-owns Three Clicks Wines and makes wine for Napa’s Glenwood Cellars.
 When not making wine or collaboratively managing the vineyards with Frank Ballentine, Bruce and his wife can be found cooking for friends, exploring Napa Valley, kayaking, or skiing the best slopes around the world.

 Van and Betty Ballentine

-Vana's career included a stint as the vineyard manager for the huge Christian Brothers facility just north of the town of St. Helena, a period that Van described as “eye opening to see wines made on such a large scale.
-It sort of made me appreciate the fact that as a small winemaker you tend to have a great deal more flexibility in making decisions about their wines.
+Before reviving his family business, Van’s career included a stint as the vineyard manager for the huge Christian Brothers facility, located just north of the town of St. Helena - a period that Van once described as “eye opening to see wines made on such a large scale.”
+It made him appreciate the fact that as a small winemaker, one tends to have a great deal more flexibility in making decisions about their wines.

 Over the years, Van has remained true to his no-nonsense approach to wines, putting a good deal of emphasis on the fruit content and having stayed away from over-oaking the finished products.
 He has also impressively completed over sixty wine grape harvests, a number that puts him in rarefied air among Napa Valley growers and vintners.
 Van’s wife of many decades, Betty Ballentine, herself a descendant of the Pocai winery family, also has roots that run deep in Napa Valley.
 Betty is the granddaughter of Libero Pocai, an Italian immigrant who bought 60 acres of prime Napa Valley vineyards with gold coins in 1906 and made wine before Prohibition.
 He won some of the first wine awards in California and established the L. Pocai & Sons winery label.